AdobeDocs/control-panel.en/help/instances-settings/using/instance-details.md

 >[!IMPORTANT]
 >
->This feature is available for Campaign Classic instances only.
+>This feature is available for Campaign Classic v7 and Campaign v8 instances only.

-Your Adobe Campaign Classic instance architecture can contain several servers to enable the flexibility of marketing activities.
+Your Adobe Campaign instance architecture can contain several servers to enable the flexibility of marketing activities.
 For example, you can have Marketing, Real Time (or Message Center) and Mid Sourcing servers supporting your instance.

 The Instance Details functionality allows you to view flat architecture of your instance.
 In addition to server information, it also lets you know whether or not your instance build is current, as well as recommends upgrades when needed.